 Traditional sclerotherapy involves injecting a chemical sclerosant (irritant) into the problematic veins in order to cause them to harden, close up, and eventually disappear.
-But pregnant women and people who are allergic to the chemicals used can't undergo sclerotherapy, so laser therapy is an alternative that's available to them.
+But if you're pregnant or if you are allergic to the chemicals used and can't undergo sclerotherapy, laser therapy is an alternative that's available to you.

-For larger veins, laser therapy offers an alternative to traditional surgery or other similar treatments that heat the vein from the inside (endovenous ablation) or where the veins are tied off (ligation) and/or removed.
+For larger veins, laser therapy offers an alternative to traditional surgery.
 Compared to surgical procedures, laser treatment is generally considered to be less invasive.

 Laser treatment for spider veins

 In the treatment of spider veins, the laser is outside the body and directed at the skin.
 The light from the laser heats the blood vessel, eventually destroying it.
 Depending on how deep under the skin the spider veins are, different types of lasers can be used that produce light at different wavelengths.
 Those wavelengths penetrate the skin at different depths so that basically only the veins are heated.
 During the procedure, the skin is kept cool to avoid pain and to keep from getting a mild burn similar to a sunburn.
 Sometimes a topical anesthetic is given as well.

 The procedure is done in a doctor's office or clinic and can usually be completed in less than 10 to 20 minutes.
 It usually takes two to four treatments several weeks apart to be fully effective.
 The skin above the veins can often look reddish for a couple of days.
 You probably won't see the final results for several months.

 Intense pulsed light (IPL) treatment for spider veins